Jalen Suggs NBA Preview vs. the Wizards

-Jalen Suggs and the Orlando Magic match up versus the Washington Wizards at 7:00 PM ET on Wednesday.
+Jalen Suggs and his Orlando Magic teammates hit the court versus the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to examine Suggs' prop bets, using stats and trends to help you make good predictions.
+Below, we dig into Suggs' stats and trends to help you pick out the best prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.